knative/community/.github/ISSUE_TEMPLATE/new-repo.md

 - [ ] Add this issue to the [TOC project board](https://github.com/orgs/knative/projects/9) for review.

+_You may not be able to use the Projects quick menu on this page.
+In that case, go to the project board and use the **Add cards** interface._

 - [ ] Send a PR adding entries for this repo in `/peribolos/knative-sandbox.yaml`
   - [ ] Add the repository and a description.
   - [ ] Grant `Knative Admin` the `admin` privilege.